I. Name and address of the person responsible

 1. Scope and purpose of data collection

-If you send us an application, we process your associated personal data (e.g. contact and communication data, application documents, notes in the context of job interviews, etc.) to the extent that this is necessary to decide on the establishment of an employment relationship.
+If you transmit us an application, we process your associated personal data (e.g. contact and communication data, application documents, notes in the context of job interviews, etc.) to the extent that this is necessary to decide on the establishment of an employment relationship.
+The personnel data are stored and processed in personnel data processing systems.
 The legal basis for this is § 26 BDSG-neu under German law (initiation of an employment relationship), Art.
 6 para.
 1 lit. b DSGVO (general contract initiation) and - if you have given your consent - Art.
 6 para.
 1 lit. a DSGVO.
 The consent can be revoked at any time.
 Your personal data will only be passed on within our company to persons who are involved in processing your application.

 If the application is successful, the data submitted by you will be stored in our data processing systems on the basis of § 26 BDSG-neu and Art.
 6 para.
 1 lit. b DSGVO for the purpose of implementing the employment relationship.